Rules & Regulations

 CONTEST GROUP ENTITIES

-2. For the purposes of the Contest, the Contest Group Entities are: Parks Canada at 30, rue Victoria (PC-2-E), Gatineau, QC, J8X 0B3; and the partners: The Royal Canadian Geographical Society, Canadian Wildlife Federation and Historica Canada; together with their affiliates, advertising and promotion agencies, suppliers of materials and services related to the Contest, the contest website, http://CoolestSchoolTrip.ca/http://sortiescolairelapluscool.ca and any other corporation, partnership, sole proprietorship or other legal entity directly involved in the Contest (collectively, the "Contest Group Entities").
+2. For the purposes of the Contest, the Contest Group Entities are: Parks Canada at 30, rue Victoria (PC-2-E), Gatineau, QC, J8X 0B3; and the partner: The Royal Canadian Geographical Society; together with their affiliates, advertising and promotion agencies, suppliers of materials and services related to the Contest, the contest website, http://CoolestSchoolTrip.ca/http://sortiescolairelapluscool.ca and any other corporation, partnership, sole proprietorship or other legal entity directly involved in the Contest (collectively, the "Contest Group Entities").

 HOW TO ENTER

-4. The Contest may be entered online only, by completing the online entry form in full and meeting the other contest entry requirements at http://CoolestSchoolTrip.ca/http://sortiescolairelapluscool.ca within the contest entry period.
+4. The Contest may be entered online only, by completing the online entry form emailed to registrants as of October 15th, 2019, in full and meeting the other contest entry requirements at http://CoolestSchoolTrip.ca/http://sortiescolairelapluscool.ca within the contest entry period.
 Contest entries received by mail will not be accepted.

 Contest Entry: Part 1